-Last season, Juckem’s Titans produced a 17-11 record, including a runner-up 9-5 mark in WIAC play.
-UW-Oshkosh, which reached the WIAC tournament final for the third straight season, received an at-large berth to the NCAA postseason, marking the first time since 2002-03 that the program advanced to the national tournament in consecutive seasons.
-Juckem helped the Titans compile a 6-6 record against nationally ranked opponents, including a pair of wins over ranked conference rivals UW-Eau Claire and UW-Whitewater in addition to a victory at UW-River Falls as UW-Oshkosh won each of its last nine regular season road games.
-The Titans, who ended the season by allowing a WIAC-leading 65.4 points per game, lost an 87-85 decision at Hope College (Mich.) during the first round of the NCAA tournament.
+In 2017 Lewis assisted the Titans to a 17-11 record, including a runner-up 9-5 mark in the WIAC.
+UW-Oshkosh, which reached the WIAC Championship final for the third straight season, received an at-large berth to the NCAA postseason, marking the first time since 2002-03 that the program advanced to the national tournament in consecutive seasons.
+Lewis and Titans ended the season allowing a WIAC-leading 65.4 points per game.

-In the 2015-16 season, Juckem coached the Titans to their sixth NCAA postseason appearance and first during his tenure.
-UW-Oshkosh compiled an 18-10 record, including a second-place 9-5 mark in WIAC play.
-The Titans, who ranked 14th in the country by allowing 64 points per game, clinched WIAC's automatic berth into the Division III Championship by winning a pair of home games in the league tournament, including a 66-63 decision over UW-River Falls in the final.
-UW-Oshkosh, making its first NCAA postseason appearance since 2003, suffered a 73-63 setback to Elmhurst College (Ill.) during the opening round of the Division III Championship.
-The Titans finished the season with a WIAC-best 219 3-pointers.
+In the 2016 campaign, Lewis helped the Titans to an NCAA postseason appearance.
+UW-Oshkosh produced an 18-10 record, including a second-place 9-5 mark in WIAC play.
+The Titans, who ranked 14th in the country by allowing 64 points per game, clinched the WIAC's automatic berth into the Division III Championship by winning a pair of home games in the league tournament.

-In 2014-15, Juckem guided the Titans to a 16-12 overall record and an 8-8 mark in the WIAC for the program's most total and league wins since 2009.
-UW-Oshkosh, which averaged a WIAC-leading 7.8 steals per game, advanced to the title game of the WIAC Championship after knocking off eventual national champion UW-Stevens Point in the semifinals.
+During the 2015 season Lewis aided the Titans to a 16-12 overall record and an 8-8 mark in the WIAC for the program's most total and league wins since 2009.
+UW-Oshkosh advanced to the title game of the WIAC Championship after knocking off eventual national champion UW-Stevens Point in the league tournament semifinals.

-During the 2013-14 season, Juckem led UW-Oshkosh to a 12-14 overall record, a 7-9 mark in the WIAC and a berth in the conference tournament.
-The Titans tied for fifth in the conference, marking their best showing since 2009.
+In Lewis' first two seasons at UW-Oshkosh, the Titans compiled a 19-32 overall record, a 9-23 mark in the WIAC and a berth in the 2014 conference tournament.
+The Titans tied for fifth in the 2014 conference standings, marking the team's best showing since 2009.